lukefitzwolfgang/icatproject/ops/icat42/readme.txt

-README.txt for ICAT 4.2.1 rapid installation
+README.txt for ICAT 4.2.0 rapid installation
 Alistair Mills - 13 October 2012
 $Id$

 For more detailed instructions please visit: http://code.google.com/p/icatproject/wiki/InstallIcat42

+This material is not the complete set of materials for icat 4.2.0.
+It is a selected set of materials which are packaged to make it easy to get ICAT 4.2.0 to run.
+It is not intended for production.

 In order to make it simple to install ICAT42, the following configuration is assumed: